lastweek/lastweek.github.io/docs/index.md

 I earned my PhD from [University of California San Diego](https://cse.ucsd.edu/) under the supervision of [Prof. Yiying Zhang](https://cseweb.ucsd.edu/~yiying/).

+I now run Huawei Cloud's Serverless AI platform, responsible for cost-efficient model serving, agent serving, and supervised fine-tuning.
+If you are interested in working with me (full-time or intern), we should talk.

 Contact: **syzwhat** AT **gmail** DOT **com**
 You can find my [CV here](http://lastweek.io/pubs/Yizhou_Shan_CV.pdf).